Skip to main content

 In one 2019 article, Forbes cites that “95% of agricultural research over the past 30 years has been focused on raising productivity, and only 5% has been dedicated to reducing losses”.

 Solution: Implementing blockchain allows users across the farming operation to access a decentralised ledger which offers a streamlined view of all tasks in the pipeline; be it harvesting crops at just the right time, ordering supplies, tweaking storage and so on.
-In fact, using blockchain as a management tool for storage and post-harvest processing could significantly boost operational efficiency and reduce up to 34% of food wastage on the farm.
+When combined with sustainability consulting, blockchain can become a crucial management tool for storage and post-harvest processes, significantly increasing operational efficiency and reducing food wastage by up to 34% on the farm.

 With blockchain, farmers can also make use of accurate supply-demand algorithms which marry consumer behaviour with agricultural data to match supply and demand—thus avoiding the problem of overproduction